stakemix/SolanaValidatorGuide/README.md

 # SolanaValidator-OnePage Guide
-Solana documentation and its links can sometimes be confusing and leading you down a confusing path.
-So we provided this simplified 1 page guide to help people that need help.
+Solana documentation and its links can sometimes be confusing and leading you down a complex path.
+This guide will attempt to focus on the minimum instructions necessary to get your node up and running.

 - Unlike many other blockchain networks, Solana needs a deeper understanding of systems and software.
 - Its best that you have some background in Unix Sytems Administration to be successful in this edeavour